chrisquince/CLIMBTutorial/complete_example2016.md

 ##Contig annotation

 We are going to annotate COGs on our contigs.
 You first need to find genes on the contigs and functionally annotate these.
-Here we used prodigal (https://github.com/hyattpd/Prodigal) for gene prediction and annotation, but you can use anything you want (**do not run this**):
+Here we used prodigal (https://github.com/hyattpd/Prodigal) for gene prediction and annotation, but you can use anything you want:

 ```
 mkdir Annotate_gt1000